Stephen Hawking: Disability outreach

 Starting in the 1990s, Hawking accepted the mantle of role model for disabled people, lecturing and participating in fundraising activities.
 At the turn of the century, he and eleven other humanitarians signed the Charter for the Third Millennium on Disability, which called on governments to prevent disability and protect the rights of disabled people.
 In 1999, Hawking was awarded the Julius Edgar Lilienfeld Prize of the American Physical Society.

-In August 2012, Hawking narrated the "Enlightenment" segment of the 2012 Summer Paralympics opening ceremony in London.
-In 2013, the biographical documentary film Hawking, in which Hawking himself is featured, was released.
+In August 2012, Hawking narrated part of the opening ceremony of the 2012 Summer Paralympics in London.
 In September 2013, he expressed support for the legalisation of assisted suicide for the terminally ill.
-In August 2014, Hawking accepted the Ice Bucket Challenge to promote ALS/MND awareness and raise contributions for research.
-As he had pneumonia in 2013, he was advised not to have ice poured over him, but his children volunteered to accept the challenge on his behalf.
+In August 2014, Hawking was given the Ice Bucket Challenge—in which someone pours a bucket of ice water over their head on video, before challenging someone else—to promote ALS/MND awareness and research funding; as he had pneumonia in 2013, he did not have ice poured over him, but his children accepted the challenge on his behalf.